joeworkman/post-it/README.md

 # Post-It

-[Sticky Notificiations][sn-mas] is a Mac Application developed by the brilliant [Matt Gemmell](http://mattgemmell.com).
+[Sticky Notifications][sn-mas] is a Mac Application developed by the brilliant [Matt Gemmell](http://mattgemmell.com).
 It allows you to create post-it note style reminders into Notification Center (Mountain Lion or later) or Growl.

-Post-It is a simple utlity that uses [Sticky Notificiations][sn-mas] to post messages to Notification Center on Mac OS X. You can now easily send yourself notifications from command-line or your own scripts and applications.
+Post-It is a simple utility that uses [Sticky Notifications][sn-mas] to post messages to Notification Center on Mac OS X. You can now easily send yourself notifications from command-line or your own scripts and applications.

-**Important**: This utility will only function if you have Sticky Notificiations.app v1.0.4+ installed.
+**Important**: This utility will only function if you have Sticky Notifications.app v1.0.4+ installed.

 ## Installation